Join us Oct. 1, 2023

-Stress is a normal part of life on earth.
-Intense or sustained stress, however, may produce anxiety, depression, relationship problems, and sleep difficulty.
-Some professions and life experiences result in high-stress events:
+Stress is a normal part of life, but intense or sustained stress, may produce anxiety, depression, relationship problems, and sleep difficulty.
+Some professions and life experiences may contribute to stress:

 Medical Professionals and Hospital Workers have experienced significant stress during the COVID-19 pandemic as they strive to provide for patients while keeping themselves and their families healthy.

 Pastors and Counselors help others manage and overcome life’s challenges and stresses, and, at times, require assistance themselves.

 Abuse Survivors, Grieving Parents and Spouses, and others have experienced traumatic, life-changing events and can benefit from purposeful, proven stress, and anxiety management.